 Since 1990, thousands of Somalis have either left their home countries as economic migrants or fled as refugees.
 Most of them have spent months, if not years, in refugee camps in Kenya and other neighbouring countries.

 Somalia has faced lawlessness and strife during its decades-long civil war.
 In Mogadishu the precipitate appointment of a USC interim government triggered a bitter feud between rival Hawiye clan factions.
 The forces of the two rival warlords, Gen. Maxamed Farax Caydiid (Muhammad Farah Aydid) of the Somali National Alliance (SNA) and Cali Mahdi Maxamed (Ali Mahdi Muhammad) of the Somali Salvation Alliance (SSA), tore the capital apart and battled with Siad’s regrouped clan militia, the Somali National Front, for control of the southern coast and hinterland.
+This brought war and devastation to the grain-producing region between the rivers, spreading famine throughout southern Somalia.
+Attempts to distribute relief food were undermined by systematic looting and rake-offs by militias.
+In December 1992 the United States led an intervention by a multinational force of more than 35,000 troops, which imposed an uneasy peace on the principal warring clans and pushed supplies into the famine-stricken areas.

 Although circumstances vary, refugees seek resettlement usually because living conditions for an individual, family, or community are too perilous or unstable to remain in the home country.
 Human rights violations have been documented in over 150 nations worldwide; various forms of torture are endemic in regions with the largest numbers of refugees.